Krimzo/KLibrary/README.md

-# My C++ library
+# C++ Graphics Library
-Mostly focused on Win32 and DirectX.
+Focused on Win32 and DirectX